 After all, hiring a bookkeeper to handle the accounting tasks in-house for the business is considered an effective solution to the problem.
 Here are five good reasons to outsource bookkeeping services:

 Training and Management: Most business owners are not in the position to be able to train or manage bookkeeping staff- primarily because their bookkeeper likely knows more about it than they do.
-But the benefits of having a bookkeeper up-to-date on the latest QuickBooks features or have comprehensive knowledge of state tax rules or reporting methods makes a big difference in the quality of bookkeeping.
+But the benefits of having a bookkeeper up-to-date on the latest QuickBooks features or having comprehensive knowledge of state tax rules or reporting methods make a big difference in the quality of bookkeeping.